PowerShell/Community-Blog/Posts/2023/11/automate-text-summarization-with-openai-powershell.md

 Replace `'Your_OpenAI_API_Key'` with your actual key and `'Your text to summarize...'` with what you want to summarize.

-Here's a how I am running this function in my local powershell prompt:
+Here's a how I am running this function in my local powershell prompt, I copied the text from Wikipedia:
 ```powershell
 $summary = Invoke-OpenAISummarize -apiKey '*********' -textToSummarize 'PowerShell is a task automation and configuration management program from Microsoft, consisting of a command-line shell and the associated scripting language.
 Initially a Windows component only, known as Windows PowerShell, it was made open-source and cross-platform on August 18, 2016, with the introduction of PowerShell Core.[5]
 The former is built on the .NET Framework, the latter on .NET (previously .NET Core).'
 ```